Deepayan-Thakur/Deepayan-Thakur-Portfolio/README.md

 <div align="center">

 A modern, responsive **single-page portfolio application** built to showcase personal projects, skills, and professional experience.
+## Use mouse hover on my name and see the magic 🪄
 🔗 <em>[**Live Website:**](https://github.com/Deepayan-Thakur)</em>

 <br>